nestnpack/datatype-validation/README.md

-# datatype-validation
+# Datatype Validation

-An npm utility package to make it easier to check data types such as string, number and boolean in JavaScript
+An npm utility package to make it easier to check data types such as string, number, boolean and more in JavaScript

 ## Installation
 To use this package, you can install it via npm